 - Are your teeth sensitive, loose, broken or worn?

 The more times you answered “yes”, the more likely it is that you have a TMJ disorder.
 Understanding TMJ disorders will also help you understand how they are treated.

 There are various treatment options that Drs.
-Falk, Vitale, Niebloom or Amato can utilize to improve the harmony and function of your jaw.
+Falk, Vitale or Niebloom can utilize to improve the harmony and function of your jaw.
 Once an evaluation confirms a diagnosis of a TMJ disorder, the doctor will determine the proper course of treatment.
 It is important to note that treatment generally works best with a team approach of self-care joined with professional care.
 The initial goals are to relieve muscle spasms and joint pain.
 This is usually accomplished with a pain reliever, anti-inflammatory, or muscle relaxant medications.
 Self-care treatments can often be effective as well and include:

 - Resting your jaw

 - Keeping your teeth apart when you are not swallowing or eating